junbon-binary/perl-Finance-Contract/README.md

 Boolean which will false if we don't know what the barrier is at the start of the contract (Asian contracts).

+## barrier\_category

+Type of barriers we have for this contract, depends on the contract type.

+Possible values are:

+- `american` - barrier for American-style contract
+- `asian` - Asian-style contract
+- `euro_atm` - at-the-money European contract
+- `euro_non_atm` - non-at-the-money European contract
+- `non_financial` - digits

 ## category\_code

 The code for this category.

+## shortcode

+This is a compact string representation of a [Finance::Contract](https://metacpan.org/pod/Finance::Contract) object.
+It includes all data needed to reconstruct a contract, with the exception of ["currency"](#currency).

 ## timeinyears